Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 #### Variants
 - booting from live distributions
 Useful for some machines like laptops with non-standard interfaces or too difficult to disassemble properly.
-RAID arrays can also be accessed this way if they are managed by hardware controllers. we of course need to use a proper forensic distribution (e.g. Tsurugi, BackBox)
+RAID arrays can also be accessed this way if they are managed by hardware controllers.
+We of course need to use a proper forensic distribution (e.g. Tsurugi, BackBox)
 - system is powered on
 A system cannot always be turned off (critical systems) or we do not want to turn it off (live analysis of an intrusion).
 Keep in mind also that shutting down a machine may tamper with our evidence for example in the case of a fileless attacks.
 Another case is when disks are encrypted at rest so if we find them turned on we want to keep them on in order to access them.
 In this cases we first need to disconnect it from the network (cuts off a potential intruder) and save information in "volatility order":
   - dump memory
   - save runtime information: process info, network info
   - disk acquisition
   NOTE: document all the steps since each command may alter the state
 - live network analysis
 Observe network traffic of a compromised machine to gather information about the author of the attack without accessing directly the machine itself in order not to make the attacker suspicious.

 Further challenges: